Condominium: Thailand

+Vietnam

+In Vietnam, condominiums have become increasingly popular, especially in urban areas like Hanoi and Ho Chi Minh City.
+The Law on Residential Housing (No. 65/2014/QH13), effective since July 1, 2015, allows foreigners to purchase condominiums in Vietnam.
+However, there are restrictions: foreigners can own up to 30% of the apartments in a condominium and a maximum of 250 individual houses within a designated area.
+The ownership period is limited to 50 years, with an option to extend for another 50 years.
+This law aims to attract foreign investment while ensuring that the majority of housing remains accessible to Vietnamese citizens.

 United States

 The first condominium law passed in the United States was in the Commonwealth of Puerto Rico in 1958.
 In 1960, the first condominium in the continental U.S. was built in Salt Lake City, Utah.
 The legal concept had spread to the U.S. from Europe via the Caribbean (Puerto Rico and Cuba) but throughout the 1960s it was widely and erroneously reported that the concept had arisen in the U.S. directly based on a Roman model.
 In fact, the concept of an estate in the air was antithetical to Roman law, and there is no evidence of an ancient Roman condominio.

 Section 234 of the Housing Act of 1961 allowed the Federal Housing Administration to insure mortgages on condominiums, leading to a vast increase in the funds available for condominiums, and to condominium laws in every state by 1969.
-Since then, the term ‘condominium’, or ‘condo’ for short, has become a household word in the U.S. Many Americans' first widespread awareness of condominium life came not from its largest cities but from South Florida, where developers had imported the condominium concept from Puerto Rico and used it to sell thousands of inexpensive homes to retirees arriving flush with cash from the urban northern U.S.
+Since then, the term 'condominium', or 'condo' for short, has become a household word in the U.S. Many Americans' first widespread awareness of condominium life came not from its largest cities but from South Florida, where developers had imported the condominium concept from Puerto Rico and used it to sell thousands of inexpensive homes to retirees arriving flush with cash from the urban northern U.S.

 The primary attraction to this type of ownership is the ability to obtain affordable housing in a highly desirable area that typically is beyond economic reach.
 Additionally, such properties benefit from having restrictions that maintain and enhance value, providing control over blight that plagues some neighborhoods.